AllenNeuralDynamics/Aind.Behavior.VrForaging.Curricula/README.md

 # Aind.Behavior.VrForaging.Curricula

-A repository of curricula for VR foraging tasks.
+A repository of curricula for VR foraging task.

+The main repository of the platform is located at https://github.com/AllenNeuralDynamics/Aind.Behavior.VrForaging.

-# Style guide
+## Style guide

 To keep things clear, I suggest the following naming convention: